 In the past, ignition interlock devices were primarily used for repeat DUI offenders.
 However, with Pennsylvania’s recent DUI legislation amendments, even first-time offenders are now subject to the installation of these devices.
 These changes aim to enhance safety on the roads and discourage drunk driving incidents.

 The change in the law has been primarily motivated by the large number of individuals whose job security was compromised due to suspended licenses.
 These individuals faced challenges finding transportation to work, which resulted in lost employment opportunities, reduced working hours, and financial hardships.
 Consequently, many resorted to driving with suspended licenses, further exacerbating their legal and financial burdens.

 Moreover, beyond the scope of livelihood and financial concerns, parents whose licenses were suspended due to DUI offenses often experienced the heartbreak of missing out on family events and being unable to actively participate in their children’s activities.

 We have some important updates regarding DUI laws in Pennsylvania that took effect on December 23, 2018, just in time for Christmas Eve.

 For individuals facing a third High-DUI offense, the consequences are now more severe.
-A conviction could result in a felony charge.
-A High-DUI offense is determined when a person’s blood alcohol content reaches 0.16 percent or higher.
+A conviction for a High-DUI offense, where blood alcohol content reaches 0.16 percent or higher, could result in a felony charge.

 Similarly, those who face a fourth or subsequent DUI will also be subject to the same charges.

-In the event that a person causes a fatality while driving under the influence, they may face a first-degree felony, accompanied by an additional five years of prison time.
+In the tragic event of causing a fatality while driving under the influence, individuals may face a first-degree felony, accompanied by an additional five years of prison time.